yrahul3910/constable-github-action/README.md

 `score` - an `integer` from 0 - 100 of the
 `report` - a `string` containing a report of why the repository recieved the percentage it did.

+## What About the GitHub Community Insights?

+We think this effort from GitHub is a great start.
+However, many more elements of of a repository make it contributable than just a few files being present.
+The goal of Constable is to be a simple tool that can be used to extend what GitHub has started.
+Eventually, Constable would hope to be available to other providers like GitLab or BitBucket via a REST API.

 ## Developing

 Before contributing to Constable, please see our [CONTRIBUTING.md](./CONTRIBUTION.md) file.
 All processes for adding features, reporting bugs, or asking questions can be found there.